hbk91/2021StudyNotes/Teaching_Tools.md

 - **Quizizz:** Prepare games on the basis of quizzes, link based. **Kahoot** is another option
 - **PowerPoint Games:** Basic PowerPoint interactive slides to create games

-## Key Features of ClassroomScreen
+## Key Features of ClassroomScreen:

 | **Feature**                 | **Description**                                                                 |
 |------------------------------|---------------------------------------------------------------------------------|